 Five arrested following drug investigation

-PARKERSBURG – Law enforcement officials arrested five people late Thursday night on drug charges, stemming from an alleged clandestine drug lab operation near Gihon Road.
+PARKERSBURG -Law enforcement officials arrested five people late Thursday night on drug charges, stemming from an operation near Gihon Road.

 Parkersburg police Sgt.
-Greg Collins said shortly before midnight, investigators with the Parkersburg Police Department, Wood County Sheriff’s Office, Parkersburg Narcotics Task Force and the West Virginia State Police arrested five people on methamphetamine manufacturing charges.
+Greg Collins said shortly before midnight, investigators with the Parkersburg Police Department, Wood County Sheriff’s Office, Parkersburg Narcotics Task Force and the West Virginia State Police arrested five people on meth charge.

 McMillan was charged with the misdemeanor charge of maintaining a dwelling where people reportedly were using controlled substances.
-Riel, Husk, Estep and Campbell were charged with felony operating or attempting to operate a clandestine drug lab.
-Riel was also charged with failure to appear in circuit court on a grand larceny charge.
+Riel, Husk and Campbell were charged with felony operating or attempting to operate a clandestine drug lab.
+All were processed and placed in the Wood County Holding Center to await arraignment.

 “Investigators approached the trailer, allegedly detecting a strong chemical smell,” Collins stated in a release.
 “Contact was made with the homeowner, Ronald McMillan, who granted officers permission to enter the home.
 Once inside, officers allegedly continued to detect a chemical smell and soon located numerous items used in the production of methamphetamine, as well as an active ‘shake and bake’ meth lab.”

-Police secured the house while a search warrant was obtained.
+The house was secured while a search warrant was obtained.

 Collins said as officers were securing the residence for the pending search warrant, John Alan Estep rode a bicycle up to the front steps of the home.

 Officers interviewed Estep and conducted a search of his person, allegedly revealing an amount of Coleman fuel and a package of hypodermic needles.
 The 27-year-old Parkersburg man was taken into custody on the felony charge of operating or attempting to operate a clandestine drug lab, Collins said.